LINWEN607/congregate/runbooks/migrations-to-self-managed.md

 # <customer name> Migration Wave <insert-number-here>

 This runbook covers the process of migrating a wave of **groups and projects** from a source GitLab instance to a self-managed destination GitLab instance.
-This is assuming all users have already been migrated.
+This is assuming all users (excluding [internal and bot](https://docs.gitlab.com/ee/development/internal_users.html#internal-users)) have already been migrated.

 ## Migration Blackout Period